laytenter/Insider-London/_tours/london/educational-tours/silicon-roundabout-and-tech-city-tour.md

 - SR
 - all
 heading: Business
-description: London Tech City Tour | Visit the world’s third biggest start-up tech cluster | Silicon Roundabout Tour
+description: London is often voted the world’s best city to do business and we invite you to the capital’s thriving business centres.
+Our popular Silicon Roundabout Tour goes straight to the heart of the Tech City eco-system.
 gallery:
 - image: "/assets/images/tours/Silicon Roundabout/Picture-1---The-Bowery-Fintech-Silicon-Roundabout-Tech-City-Walking-Tour.jpg"
   alt: The-Bowery-Fintech-Silicon-Roundabout-Tech-City-Walking-Tour